How To Shoot Ghost Hunting Photography – Castle Ghost Hunt

 DSLR Camera Lens:

 This is a wide-angle lens event, but you ideally need a lens with an open aperture, such as 2.8 or below.
 The higher-end cameras will allow you to go to a very high ISO with less noise, so they are ideal.
 If you don’t have a high camera, any camera will do.
 After all, we are not going for super high-quality images here.
-We are going for super high amounts of paranormal activity that we can document.
-As long as we get our evidence, it doesn’t always have to look pretty.
-Some of our lower-end camera images above are filled with grain, but we got what we were after.
+We are going for a lot of paranormal activity that we can document.
+As long as we get evidence, it doesn’t always have to look pretty.
+Some of our lower-end camera images above are grain-filled, but we got what we were after.

 Castle Ghost Hunting Camera Settings